The Robotic Institute at Kettering Health Network

 Cutting Edge Medicine, Should Mean Less Cutting

-surgeons at Kettering Medical Center and Soin Medical Center practice robotic surgery; operating through just a few small incisions.
+Surgeons at Fort Hamilton Hospital, Kettering Medical Center, and Soin Medical Center practice robotic surgery, operating through just a few small incisions.

 Benefits of minimally invasive surgery: